micronaut-projects/presentations/Oracle-CodeOne-2018.md

 # How Small?

 * Smallest Micronaut Hello World JAR is 10MB when written Java or 12MB in Groovy
-* Can be run with as little as 10mb Max Heap (22mb for Groovy)
+* Can be run with as little as 10mb Max Heap with Kotlin or Java (22mb for Groovy)
-* Startup time around a second for Java (a little more for Groovy)
+* Startup time around a second for Kotlin or Java (a little more for Groovy)
 * All Dependency Injection, AOP and Proxy generation happens at compile time

 ---